coryMcKague/MART120-Spring2024/modules/week-3/_posts/2017-01-02-what-is-grit.md

 </div>

 <div id="ToDo" class="tabcontent">
 <p>Now that you have watched her talk take the Grit test and see where you rank.
-Keep track as you will discuss in the forum with your colleagues.</p>
+Keep track as you will discuss in the discord forum with your colleagues this week.</p>

 <p><a href="https://angeladuckworth.com/grit-scale/" target="_blank">Grit Test</a></p>